FreeBogone/SDLPong/README.md

 A clone of Pong, written in SDL.
 This is my first project using SDL and is just a stepping stone on my journey to greater projects using SDL

+## Prerequisites
+Must have pkgconf installed (easiest to install via homebrew)